broadinstitute/wfl/docs/md/modules-sg.md

 ### Start Workload: `/api/v1/start`

-Start all the workflows in the workload.
+Start the workload

-=== "Request"
+by submitting all of its workflows to Cromwell.

+Here is a `/start` request using `curl`.

 ```bash
 curl --location --request POST \